 GRADE DESCRIPTION

 Α Excellent

 В Satisfactory

 С Marginal Pass

 D Poor

 F Failure

-W

-non-completion of the course by the student.
+W Withdrawal: Given after the third class week or termination by the instructor for non-completion of the course by the student.

-I Incomplete: Given when most (80 percent), but not all, work has been
+1 Incomplete: Given when most (80 percent), but not all, work has been completed.

-completed.

 Au Audit

 Р Pass